INSO-TUWien/miquprof/Readme.md

 When using the miner, a private access token must be supplied as `PATOKEN` in a `.env` file in the source folder of the miner.
 Additionaly the owner, repo and the output folder can be supplied to the miner as a comandline argument.

+## Website

+The website allows a user to write and execute queries, as well as show the output.
+In order to run the website, all that you need to do is to execute the following in the website folder: `yarn install` followed by a